coverbeck/dcc-ops/README.md

   * On question `What is the AWS profile?`, your AWS username
 * Common
   * Installing in `dev`mode will use letsencrypt's staging service, which won't exhaust your certificate's limit, but will install fake ssl certificates. `prod` mode will install official SSL certificates.
-* Action
-  * On the question `What is the Consonance access token?` enter your Consonance access token
-  * On the question `What is the AWS Access key ID?`, your AWS key used for storage system
-  * On the question `What is the AWS secret access key?`, your AWS secret key used for the storage system
-  * On the question `What is the AWS profile?`, your AWS username
-  * On the question `What is the AWS region?`, your AWS region
-  * On the question `What is your Redwood endpoint?`, enter the endpoint for the storage system, e.g. `myurl.com`.
-Referred to as `base URL` above
-  * On the question `What is your Redwood Access Token?`, enter your storage system access token
-  * On the question `What is your Elastic Search endpoint?`, enter your Elastic Search endpoint, e.g. `elasticsearch1`
-  * On the question `What is your Elastic Search endpoint port?`, enter the port number, e.g. `9200`
-  * On the question `What is your AWS S3 touch file bucket?`, enter the name of the AWS bucket where touch files will be written

 Once the installer completes, the system should be up and running.
 Congratulations!
 See `docker ps` to get an idea of what's running.